Welcome! This hub is dedicated to my observances related to video games.

 And that’s my list.
 The games that I gave examples of in my scoring will be getting treatments first.
 Thanks for reading all this way.
 I look forward to this page getting shorter as I write and link more to be read.

 Italicized titles indicate I have played the game on another system.
 Their reviews may be filled with “when I played the game on 360, etc.” references.
-When I have made my way through all my games, I will likely use italics to indicate play on more than one system.
-If only part of the title is italicized then I played an earlier version on an earlier system. e.g. I played Devil May Cry 4 on PS3 and Xbox 360, but this was WELL before the Special Edition was introduced.
+When I have made my way through all my games, I will likely use italics to indicate having played a game on more than one system.
+If only part of the title is italicized then I played an earlier version of the title on an earlier system. e.g. I played Devil May Cry 4 on PS3 and Xbox 360, but this was WELL before the Special Edition was introduced.